carpentries/instructor-training/_episodes/03-expertise.md

 > Many of the foundational concepts of computer science,
 > such as computability,
 > are difficult to learn and not immediately useful.
-> This does *not* mean that they aren't important,
+> This does *not* mean that they are not important,
-> or aren't worth learning,
+> or are not worth learning,
 > but if our aim is to convince people that they can learn this stuff,
 > and that doing so will help them do more science faster,
 > they are less compelling than things like automating repetitive tasks.